Fully automatic time

-Fully automatic time (abbreviated FAT) is a form of race timing in which the clock is automatically activated by the starting device, and the finish time is either automatically recorded, or timed by analysis of a photo finish.
+Fully automatic timing (abbreviated FAT) is a form of race timing in which the clock is automatically activated by the starting device, and the finish time is either automatically recorded, or timed by analysis of a photo finish.
 The system is commonly used in track and field as well as athletic performance testing, horse racing, dog racing, bicycle racing, rowing and auto racing.
 In these fields a photo finish is used.
 It is also used in competitive swimming, for which the swimmers themselves record a finish time by touching a touchpad at the end of a race.
 In order to verify the equipment, or in case of failure, a backup system (typically manual) is usually used in addition to FAT.

 Technology

 In races started by a starting pistol, a sensor is typically attached to the gun which sends an electronic signal to the timing system when fired.
 An alternative starting light or sound which is electronically triggered, such as a horn, is typically also wired to the timing system.
 In sports that involve a finish line that is crossed (rather than a touch finish, as in swimming), the current finishing system is a photo finish which is then analysed by judges.